-Cement boards are combinations of cement, glass, aggregate, and fiber reinforcements that are formed into sheets and used as tile backing boards, and to build wall or floors.
+Cement boards are combinations of cement, glass, aggregate, and fiber reinforcements that are formed into sheets and used as tile backing boards, and to build walls or floors.
 They can be nailed or screwed to steel or wood studs to create a substrate for vertical tiling.
 Cement boards can also be attached to plywood horizontally for tile floors, kitchen counters, and backsplashes.
-These hard, environmentally-stable materials are sometimes used on the exterior of buildings, as a base for exterior plaster systems, or even as the finishing system itself.
-Typically, cement boards are formed into 4-ft. x 8-ft. or 3-ft. x 5-ft. sheets with a thickness of 1/2-inch or 1/4-inch.
+These hard, environmentally-stable materials are sometimes used on the exterior of buildings as a base for exterior plaster systems or even as the finishing system itself.
+Typically, cement boards are formed into 4-ft. x 8-ft. or 3-ft. x 5-ft. sheets with a thickness of 1/2 in. or 1/4 in.

 Product specifications for cement boards include dimensional, mechanical, physical, and thermal characteristics.
 Length, width, and thickness are critical dimensions to consider.
 With regard to mechanical properties, cement boards differ in terms of compressive strength and modulus of rupture (MOR).
 Compressive or crushing strength is the maximum compressive load per unit cross-section that cement boards can withstand before mechanical failure or breakage occurs.
 MOR, flexural strength, or cross-strength is the maximum flexural strength that products can withstand before failure occurs.

 Cement boards are used widely in flooring and walls, but have applications beyond the building and construction industry.
 For example, some cement boards are used in:

 - other high-temperature applications